 Simon works with Adobe Premiere Pro and the Magic Bullet Colorista II and Looks plugins, but these lessons can be applied to any color correction workflow.

 Next we'll see how footage shot during one time of the day can be made to look like another time altogether.
 We'll even take a look at the famous day for night technique to make daytime footage look like it was shot at night.
-Different interior locations can hold great significance in a story.
-So we'll see how to make footage take on the mood of certain types of rooms, including offices, bedrooms and hospitals.
-We'll finish by looking at how to simulate a popular camera technique, narrow depth of field, using color grading tools.
+Different interior locations can hold great significance in a story so we'll see how to make footage take on the mood of certain types of rooms including offices, bedrooms, and hospitals.
+We'll finish by looking at how to simulate a popular camera technique narrow depth of field using color grading tools.

-This simulated depth of field can help draw a viewer's eye to specific parts of an image.
-During this course I'll be using Adobe Premiere Pro with Red Giant's popular grading plugins Magic Bullet Looks and Colorista to demonstrate these techniques.
-But many of them are generic color corrections which can be achieved using a wide range of different software applications.
-So, it doesn't matter if you haven't got these programs.
-You can still watch the course, learn from the techniques I'm going to show you, and then apply them to your own work.
+This simulated depth of field can help draw a viewers eye to specific parts of an image.
+During this course I'll be using Adobe Premiere Pro with Red Giant's popular grading plugins Magic Bullet Looks and Colorista to demonstrate these techniques but many of them are generic color corrections which can be achieved using a wide range of different software applications.
+So it doesn't matter if you haven't got these programs you can still watch the course, learn from the techniques I'm going to show you, and then apply them to your own work.